uavaustin/docs.uavaustin.org/guides/image-rec/src/convolution-neural-networks/convolutional-neural-networks.md

 weights extract certain features.

 In real convolutional networks, we end up with thousands of filters.
-There are a few more inputs to the convolutional which I'll touch on here:
+There are a few more inputs to the convolutional layer which I'll touch on here:

-* `stride`: The number of rows/columns to jump over when moving to the next convolution.
+* `stride`: The number of rows/columns to jump when moving to the next convolution.
 * `padding`: Without padding, a convolutional of filter size > 1 will results in an input size greater than the output.
 Padding adds a value around the outside of the input so that the output is a certain size.